prenli/FA/README.md

 Tailwind classes but please be aware that to reduce bundle size Tailwind scans files for class names and generate only css for classes that has been found (you can read more [here](https://tailwindcss.com/docs/content-configuration)), so if you use class that hasn't been used yet, build of the app will be necessary.

+### Context root

+FA Client Portal application runs by default under */public/myinvestments/* context root.
+If you want to change the end *myinvestments* to be e.g. *portal*, you need to change the following:

+#### Deployment folder

+The application's deployment folder under */public/* needs to match the new context root.

+#### homepage configuration in the application

+The *homepage* parameter defined in *package.json* file needs to match the new context root:
+    "homepage": "/public/portal",

+## Deployment to test environment

+You can deploy FA Client Portal to your FA Platform test environment so that the application is hosted as part of FA Platform.
+Any application deployed to FA Platform are available under */public* context root or its subfolder.

+Let's assume we deploy the application under */public/myinvestments*.
+The application is preconfigured to run in that context root.
+However, if you choose to run it in another context root, check the section *Context root*.

+Then, run  _`yarn build`_ to build the deployable version.

+After building process finishes, copy contents of *build* directory to FA Platform test environment using FA FileManager in Admin Console.
+If you do have have access to it, please contact our support.

+Tip!
+Create first the folder structure in the FA FileManager.
+Then upload files for each folder separately.
+This is due to the limitation in FA FileManager.